ewancoder/modem-manager/usage.rst

 :i:`4` button resets default configuration which is defined by the version of application you are using.

-:i:`5` button configures all on-screen configuration into modem.
+:i:`5` button toggles all blocks for configuration.
+You can toggle single block by clicking on it while holding CTRL key.

-Reference manual for sections :i:`6` - :i:`13` will be added in future.
+:i:`6` button configures all on-screen configuration into modem.

 .. _troubleshooting: